waeldelax/CoolMeal/README.md

  ## How does it works:

+ ### Pathrack Management
- The spads of Tof are divided in two Region of Interest (Front zone and Back zone) it measures alternately each Region, from that we can determine a pathtrack and increment or decrement a counter then grasshopper will send a lorawan frame (payload) thanks to a timer event (each 15s).
+ The spads of Tof are divided in two Region of Interest (Front zone and Back zone) it measures alternately each Region, from that we can determine a pathtrack and increment or decrement a counter then grasshopper will send a lorawan frame (payload) thanks to a timer event.

 ![image](https://drive.google.com/uc?export=view&id=1S3OefQd81Le0X-aaqf3QF1A209wH5QDk)